oldham123/cfa_level_iii/8 Applications of Economic Analysis to Portfolio Management/Reading 16 Capital Market Expectations.md

     - Interest and FX rates
       - FX pegs can produce strong links, as maintaining an exchange rate forces one country to adopt the economic policies of another
       - FX pegs cause interest rates of the pegging country to exceed the pegged country, with the size of the discrepancy reflecting investor confidence in the integrity of the peg
+        - If confidence in the ability to maintain the peg is high, then interest rates can remain stable, and low, since intervention to maintain the peg in the face of low confidence is not necessary
         - If confidence falls, the currency becomes less attractive and the value falls
-        - To maintain the peg interest rates must rise, as compensation for continuing to hold the currency
+        - To maintain the peg interest rates must rise, as compensation for continuing to hold the currency, leading to higher, and potentially volatile interest rates, as they move to counteract fluctuating sentiment

 ## 16.M: Discuss the risks faced by investors in emerging-market securities and the country risk analysis techniques used to evaluate emerging market economies